lazeroffmichael/GuavaVim/README.md

 use formatters installed through outside package managers, or you can use the formatters installed with Mason.

-To use the formatters installed with Mason, add Mason's bin to path in your shell rc file:
+To use the formatters installed with Mason, add Mason's bin to path in your shell's .rc file:

 ```
 export PATH="$PATH:$HOME/.local/share/nvim/mason/bin"